 Arranging a funeral or cremation in Florida

-Dealing with a bereavement is an extremely stressful time, especially so if you are responsible for making funeral arrangements.
+Dealing with a bereavement is extremely stressful, especially if you are responsible for making funeral arrangements.
 This article aims to guide you through the process of planning/ arranging a funeral or cremation in Florida, hopefully answering many of the basic questions you may have.

 Florida is the fourth most populated state in the United States, also being home to a large retirement population and a transient population seeking a warmer climate.
 This does mean that an above-average percentage of deaths can occur in Florida, and many families are often left with the task of transporting a deceased family member back to their state of origin.